-Get the best possible start with your mortgage application by following these simple rules.
-These tips will help keep your credit score in check and avoid any potential application pitfalls.
+Get the best possible start with your mortgage application by following these five simple rules.
+These tips will help keep your credit score in check and avoid any potential mortgage application pitfalls.

 When looking for a property it is always wise to obtain a lending decision in order to determine exactly how much you can borrow and to confirm mortgage eligibility.